Analysis | The Andrew Cuomo timeline: What he said about sexual harassment vs. the allegations against him

 The sexual harassment allegations, though, are even more inexplicable given Cuomo’s past.

-The MeToo era has already ended the careers of many powerful men, but most of their misdeeds predated their public reckoning.
+The #MeToo era has already ended the careers of many powerful men, but most of their misdeeds predated their public reckoning.
 That suggested they might have thought their actions would never come to light.
 Some argued they didn’t truly appreciate how problematic their conduct was.

 Cuomo, though, has no such defense.
 The allegations against him are comparatively recent.
-They also come after he carved out very firm positions on matters of sexual harassment both before and during the MeToo movement.
+They also come after he carved out very firm positions on matters of sexual harassment both before and during the #MeToo movement.

 Former top staffer Lindsay Boylan was the first to lodge a detailed accusation last week — building upon a broader accusation she made in late 2020.
 She said her uncomfortable experiences with Cuomo dated back to 2016.
-In December of that year, she said her boss had informed her that the governor had a “crush” on her and that, in a separate incident, Cuomo suggestively alluded to a cigar box he had received from Bill Clinton (which she understood to be an allusion to Clinton’s affair with Monica Lewinsky, which also involved a cigar).
+In December of that year, she said that her boss had informed her that the governor had a “crush” on her and that, in a separate incident, Cuomo suggestively alluded to a cigar box he had received from President Bill Clinton (which she understood to be an allusion to Clinton’s affair with Monica Lewinsky, which also involved a cigar).
 In October 2017, she said the governor suggested they play strip poker.
 And in 2018, she said the governor gave her an unwanted kiss on the lips.
 Cuomo and his office have denied the details of the allegations but have called for an investigation.

 The second on-the-record accuser is Charlotte Bennett, who detailed even more recent allegations this weekend in a piece published in the New York Times.
-She said that, in June of last year, Cuomo asked her a number of questions about her personal life, including whether she had ever been with older men.
+She said that, in June, Cuomo asked her a number of questions about her personal life, including whether she had been with older men.
 She said he also talked about being open to a relationship with a woman in her 20s.
 Bennett is 25.
 Cuomo suggested in a qualified apology Sunday that he might have made jokes in poor taste, saying “sometimes I think I am being playful and make jokes that I think are funny.”

 The just-joking defense is more difficult to stomach in light of Cuomo’s own past comments about this topic and the acceptability of such things.
 He and his administration have dealt with this kind of topic repeatedly in ways that suggest, at the very least, he should have understood that much more caution is warranted in one’s private conduct.